scoobster17/tails/README.md

 Installation
 ------------

-This app uses a MEAN stack so it will require `node` and `bower` to be installed as well as following these steps:
+This app uses a MEAN stack so it will require `node` (latest stable release, tested with 4.4.4) and `bower` to be installed as well as following these steps:

 1. Install npm modules `npm install`